This page of strawberries nutrition facts is all about the prevention of serious-disease and blindness; and making

-These little breakfast joys are surprisingly high in calories, so sweet, but don't let that bother you even if you are watching the pounds; both the glycemic-index and load are negligible.
+These little joys for breakfast are low in calories, yet so sweet, but don't let that bother you even if you are watching the pounds; both the glycemic-index and load are negligible.

-I go along with Weight Watchers that the calories in fruit don't count; even those banting are allowed berries.
-However, if you are seriously diabetic, I then would advise caution; don't pig out.
+I go along with Weight-Watchers, up to a point, that the calories in fruit do not count; even those banting are allowed berries.

-Fruit is a vital part of your program to prevent serious illness, so you cut out all your strawberries, and the like, at your peril.
-That's one of the reasons why I'm rather dubious about classical banting, also known as the paleo diet, despite some very obvious benefits.
+Fruit should be a vital part of your program to prevent serious illness, so cut out all your strawberries, and the like, at your peril.
+That is one of the reasons why I am rather dubious about some of the keto diets, despite some very obvious benefits.

-Here's an aside at strawberries nutrition facts; likewise you dare not cut out all the good fats even if you're on a stringent diet.
+Here is an aside at strawberries nutrition facts; likewise you dare not cut out all the good fats even if you are on a stringent weight-loss plan.

-vital part of the myelin sheath that coats neurons and new research is
+vital part of the myelin sheath that coats neurons; new research is

-suggesting that a very low fat diet is part of the cause of the nasty
+suggesting that a very low fat meal plan is part of the cause of the nasty

 nerve-conduction illnesses like Lou Gherig's disease.

-And certainly don't cut the fats from your diet, especially those from the olive and avocado.
+And certainly don't cut out all the fats from your food, especially those from the olive and avocado.
 These are supremely important, vital lipids.
 In fact, provided you are eating many coloured fruits and vegetables I would recommend cream on your strawberries; preferably at Wimbledon.

-Strawberries nutrition facts; to be exact 136 kcal per 100g, or 45 kcals per cup.
+Strawberries nutrition facts are to be exact 136 kcal per 100g, or 45 per cup.

-With two thirds of Americans being either overweight or obese, researchers at the Tuft' Friedman School studied the effect of many food groups on avoiding weight gain.
+With two-thirds of Americans being either overweight or obese, researchers at the Tuft Friedman School studied the effect of many food groups to avoid yet more added pounds.

-Berries rich in phenols, which includes strawberries, and apples, came out tops being strongly linked to less weight gain.
+Berries rich in phenols and apples came out tops being strongly linked with less weight-gain.

-If you have a weight problem, then the very readable research "Changes in Intake of Fruits and Vegetables and Weight Change in United States Men and Women Followed for Up to 24 Years," is well worth studying.
+If you have a problem with your girth, then the very readable research "Changes in Intake of Fruits and Vegetables and Weight Change in United States Men and Women Followed for Up to 24 Years," is well worth studying.

-Obesity is strongly associated with pain, premature disability and early demise; enjoy more berries and apples.
-Those researchers found that starch-rich corn and potatoes are most strongly associated with weight gain; to that we should add white rice.
+Obesity is strongly associated with pain, premature disability and an early demise; enjoy more berries and apples.
+Those researchers found that starch-rich refined corn and potatoes are most strongly associated with weight gain; to that we should add white rice.